mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 * Watch the Air Mozilla talk ['Rapid PrototypingProtyptyping'](https://air.mozilla.org/july-brantina-on-prototyping-with-tom-chi/) by [Tom Chi](http://twitter.com/thegoodtomchi).
 * [Read 'Don't Guess, Learn'](http://singularityhub.com/2015/10/16/dont-guess-learn-rapid-prototyping-with-tom-chi-video/): Rapid Prototyping with Tom Chi
+* [How to make a paper airplane]() fly farther (with staples and tape) or [any other resources](http://paper-design.wonderhowto.com/how-to/make-paper-airplane-fly-farther-302874/) on the craft.

 ### Agenda